Kenya Coast & Safari

 FEB 1: Arrive to Nairobi

 Fly into Kenyatta Airport (NBO) anytime this day and we will meet you at the airport to transfer you to your hotel to rest up from the long journey.
 No meals included today but the hotel has options if you arrive early enough.
-Overnight at Tamarind Tree Hotel (1 night).
+Overnight at Tamarind Tree Hotel or similar (1 night).

 FEB 2: Diani Beach